Jenny Calendar

 Jenny Calendar is a fictional character in the fantasy television series Buffy the Vampire Slayer (1997–2003).
 Played by Robia LaMorte, Jenny is the computer teacher at Sunnydale High School.
-Unbeknownst to Buffy or anyone else, Jenny Calendar has been sent to Sunnydale to keep an eye on Angel.
+Unbeknownst to Buffy or anyone else, Jenny has been sent to Sunnydale to keep an eye on Angel.

 In the first two seasons of the series, Jenny Calendar is Rupert Giles' primary romantic interest.
 She serves to counter his technophobia and is a rare adult female role model for the young women in Buffy's circle.
 During the second season her true identity is revealed: she is Janna of the Kalderash, a member of the Romani group that cursed Angel.
 In response to an elder's visions that Angel is suffering less due to his growing romance with Buffy, Jenny is instructed to impede their relationship.
 As a result of events during the second season storyline (specifically in Season 2, Episode 14, "Innocence") Angel loses his soul and reverts to Angelus, his evil alter ego, eventually making Jenny his victim.
 Among the main cast, she is the series' first recurring character to die, and the manner of her death is noted for its disturbing effect on audiences.